-- Jerkass: Refers to Yohn as "Walter's pet" and plots on kidnapping Corselia as soon as he learned that she was a royalty, even though he and Coop were only ordered to investigate (and if possible, retrieve) Rune Cannons.
+- Jerkass: Refers to Yohn as "Walter's pet" and plots to kidnap Corselia as soon as he learns that she's royalty, even though he and Coop were only ordered to investigate (and if possible, retrieve) Rune Cannons.

-- My Country, Right or Wrong: Heinz was determined to take the Rune Cannons back to the Scarlet Moon Empire, even attempting to use Corselia as leverage.
-He was stopped by Coop and he and Kyril's group parted ways.
+- My Country, Right or Wrong: Heinz ia determined to take the Rune Cannons back to the Scarlet Moon Empire, even attempting to use Corselia as leverage.
+He's stopped by Coop and he and Kyril's group part ways.